 Who is it recommended for?

 Dropbox is a good choice for any business type and also for individuals for private use.
-Businesses with work at home employees who switch devices when moving from the office to the site would particularly benefit from using Dropbox.
+Businesses with work-at-home employees who switch devices when moving from the office to the site would particularly benefit from using Dropbox.

 During our testing, we identified the following pros and cons related to Dropbox.